Nova8F/Project_1.0/README.md

 ## Project Summary:
 In this project, the data collected from cosmetic companies in California was analyzed to draw conclusions about the frequency of hazardous ingredients and their products.
 Questions explored included:
-- Which companies and brands have the most reports of potentially hazardous chemicals?
+1. Which companies and brands have the most reports of potentially hazardous chemicals?
-- Which potentially hazardous chemicals have been reported the most?
+2. Which potentially hazardous chemicals have been reported the most?
-- Which product categories and subcategories contain the most reports of potentially hazardous chemicals?
+3. Which product categories and subcategories contain the most reports of potentially hazardous chemicals?
-- What kind of changes were there in the reporting of potentially hazardous chemicals from year to year?
+4. What kind of changes were there in the reporting of potentially hazardous chemicals from year to year?

 ## Methods and Analysis (using Python in Jupyter Notebook)
-- Which companies have the highest frequency of hazardous chemicals?
+1. Which companies and brands have the most reports of potentially hazardous chemicals?

 Our analysis reveals that every company reported at least one chemical in their products, with the maximum number of chemicals utilized by a single company reaching nine.
 Notably,